-This audit policy package is an example of managing components for security, licensing, and architectural issues.
+This policy set is an example of managing components for security, licensing, and architectural issues.
 It also introduces the detection of unknown and patched components used in building your applications.
-The audit policy package can be used to gather information about the components used to build your applications without warnings and failures occurring in the developer, continuous build, or Nexus environments.
-This is the perfect policy package to use in order to gather information and understand how policy management will work for your environment, without potentially distracting the people who are building and delivering your applications.
+The sample policy set can be used to gather information about the components used to build your applications without warnings and failures occurring in the developer, build, or Nexus environments.

+This is the perfect set of policies to use in order to gather information and understand how policy management will work for your environment, without potentially distracting the people who are building and delivering your applications.

-This policy package includes several preset tags.
-The tags have been used in the Application Matching area for several of the included policies.
+The sample policy set includes several, preset tags.
+The tags have been used in the Application Matching area for a number of the included policies.
 Policies using the tags will be indicated by a special tag icon.
 In order to utilize the policies, you must have applied the corresponding tag to your application(s).
 For more information on tags, please see the Policy Elements section of our Policy Management Guide.